-Then, he took out the camera artifact from its case on his back, uncapping its lens and unfolding its portable tripod stand in front of a clear area on the floor, then checking over everything from the beginning again with nervous energy.
+Then he took out the camera artifact from its case on his back, uncapped its lens, and unfolded its portable tripod stand in front of a clear area on the floor.
+When this was done, he checked over everything from the beginning with nervous energy.
 “If this doesn’t work…”

 Neither of them needed to finish the thought.

-The first shouts from down below filtered up to them, too muffled to make out the details.
+Soon after, the first shouts from down below filtered up to them, too muffled to make out the details.
 Quickly, the screams grew louder, and were followed by the sound of shattering glass.
-The faint music from the string quartet that had been playing light music at the birthday dinner petered out as the sounds of an altercation grew louder.
+The faint music from the string quartet that had been playing at the birthday dinner petered out as the sounds of an altercation grew louder.

 “That sounds…way worse than I expected.
 I thought she was just going to dump some gravy on him, or throw a pie or something,” Damien whispered, staring at the floor as if he could see through it.
 He fumbled in his vest pocket for a wax pastel, quickly drawing out his enhanced hearing spell on one palm, which he held up to his ear and angled downward.
 “I can’t make it out.
 It’s too far, and too jumbled.
 Everyone’s yelling over each other.”

 “The girls will be fine,” Sebastien assured him, though she wasn’t entirely sure it was true.
 “They’ve been dealing with the rest of their family their whole lives.
-And even in the worst case scenario…they won’t be injured so badly that a healer can’t fix it in a couple days.”
+And even in the worst-case scenario, they won’t be injured so badly that a healer can’t fix it in a couple of days.”

-She wrapped her fingers around the vault door’s handle and slowly, careful, twisted down while pulling outward.
-Both she and Damien were holding their breath.
+She wrapped her fingers around the vault door’s handle and slowly, carefully, twisted down while pulling outward.
+Both she and Damien held their breath.